 City Sightseeing:- Glasgow Marriott is one of the stops for City Sightseeing buses and even Scottish Exhibition Centre, it was the best deal for us to travel around as we could easily hop on and hop off anytime.
 We also visited the Hunterian and Riverside Museum.
 We were glad to visit Gurudwara (Sikh Temple) which is one of their stops and was amazed.
 We relished some delicious and traditional meal.
 The kind gesture of these people is amazing, you go to any city and country.
 They would always serve you with a smile.

 Bars near Glasgow University talk about female students who once chained themselves until they were allowed to drink with their male peers.
 An ancient tree still holds the banner from the time when women were announced to vote.
 There are many art galleries and museums where you can enter free of charge.
 Scottish Government believes, there should be no charge to access the historical monuments and remains.

 Adam Smith, father of Economics studied at Glasgow University and X-rays were first invented in the same university.
 Glasgow sees one of the largest population of students from all over the world because of their reputed universities.
 There was still so much to explore with the same bus tours but we had limited time.

 My best experience was to see old couples holding hands and walking along the streets, laughing, dining and dancing together.
-I hope some day, we will also grow into one of those fun couples, who explore, enjoy and live life at ease.
+I hope someday, we will also grow into one of those fun couples, who explore, enjoy and live life at ease.
 Glasgow trip was indeed a memorable trip for our whole family and our school team was amongst the Top 10 teams in the World Dance Championship.
-We are still reminiscing the wonderful weekend we had in Scotland.
+We are still reminiscing about the wonderful weekend we had in Scotland.